How to Fix Team Coordination Issues in Distributed Sales Teams

 Results

-communication: 95% reduction in missed updates, collaboration: Higher cross-team coordination, efficiency: Less duplicated effort, timeframe: 2-3 weeks to establish rhythm
+Fewer missed updates with centralised communication, higher cross-team coordination, less duplicated effort, 2-3 weeks to establish rhythm

 Timeframe